 I selected these charities because like so many other people I have lost a number of family members and friends to cancer.

-Cancer Research UK (CRUK) is the world's largest independent cancer research organization.
+Cancer Research UK (CRUK) is the world's largest independent cancer research organisation.
 It is registered as a charity in the United Kingdom and Isle of Man, and was formed on 4 February 2002 by the merger of The Cancer Research Campaign and the Imperial Cancer Research Fund.
 Cancer Research UK conducts research using both its own staff and grant-funded researchers.
 It also provides information about cancer and runs campaigns aimed at raising awareness and influencing public policy.

 The organisation's work is almost entirely funded by the public.
 It raises money through donations, legacies, community fundraising, events, retail and corporate partnerships.
 Over 40,000 people are regular volunteers.

 1 in 2 people will get cancer in their lifetime.
 Rising referrals and a growing population will continue to increase pressure on cancer services.
-It is easy to think ‘’it won’t happen to me’’ but 30 years ago I needed a relatively new treatment and fortunately it worked it worked for me.
-For this reason, it is important that this important research continues to develop new treatments as well as cures for the many different cancers.
+It is easy to think ‘’it won’t happen to me’’ but 30 years ago I needed a relatively new treatment and fortunately it worked for me.
+For this reason, it is important that this research continues to develop new treatments as well as cures for the many different cancers.

 My second charity is Marie Curie is a registered charitable organisation in the United Kingdom which provides care and support to people living with a terminal illness and those close to them, and campaigns for better support for dying people.
 It was established in 1948, the same year as the National Health Service (NHS).